noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 }

 ## Outlook
 Sometimes it might help to combine dimensionality reduction with a clustering algorithm.
-The previous exercise demonstrates that UMAP manages to seperate the data quite nicely even when going down to two dimensions.
+The previous exercise demonstrates that UMAP manages to separate the data quite nicely even when going down to two dimensions.
 We could for example first reduce the dimension of the original data set to ten and then apply a clustering algorithm on this lower dimensional data.